 Amazonas Brazil Travel Guide

-When Portuguese colonizers arrived, they introduced new cooking techniques and some ingredients, however local produce remained paramount.
+When Portuguese colonizers arrived, they introduced new cooking techniques and some ingredients, but local produce remained paramount.
 This blend created a culinary tradition that commemorates the rainforest's harvest.
 Unlike other Brazilian regions that lean heavily on beef or coastal seafood, Manaus centers its dishes on river fish and the unique fruits and vegetables of the Amazon.

 A layered casserole-like dish made with shredded pirarucu fish, mashed plantains, farofa, and often cheese.